Code-Institute-Submissions/Love-food-stop-waste/README.md

 ### Acknowledgements
-* Navigation Bar, Footer and Socket for this website were designed through following this video tutorial [by Drew Ryan](https://www.youtube.com/watch?v=9cKsq14Kfsw&t=773s) and also using tips from [MDBootstrap](https://mdbootstrap.com/docs/jquery/navigation/footer/) website.
-Considerable modifications were made to fit the purpose of the website.
+* Navigation Bar, Footer and Socket for this website were inspired by recommendations from [Drew Ryan](https://www.youtube.com/watch?v=9cKsq14Kfsw&t=773s) and also by Bootstrap Footer exammples from [MDBootstrap](https://mdbootstrap.com/docs/jquery/navigation/footer/) website.
-* This tutorial by the same author has inspired sections with cards and horizontal rule [here](https://www.youtube.com/watch?v=TJF4ldO91n4&t=137s).
+* [This](https://www.youtube.com/watch?v=TJF4ldO91n4&t=137s) tutorial has inspired sections with multiple columns (Bootstrap cards).
 * The CSS code line `object-fit: cover;` for Home page banner image was kindly provided to me by my mentor Excellence Ilesanmi.
 * Tutor Support have been very helpful in pointing me to the right direction when I encountered the jumping navbar bug (see Testing section).
 * I have also referred to CI Video Tutorials on HTML, CSS and Bootstrap.